 This course highlights the foundation, skills, and issues associated with collegiate sports.
 The history, ethics, and governance in collegiate sports, recreational programs, and wellness education is also examined.

 This course will identify the management functions necessary in planning and executing sporting and entertainment events in sport/entertainment facilities.
 Financing, risk management, crowd control, food and beverage requirements, and emergency management will be reviewed.

 Explains how to meet the requirements of various labor laws, to include the Americans with Disabilities Act (ADA), as well as other employment and workplace laws.
 Explores strategies for attracting a wide range of applicants, minimizing turnover, and reducing productivity losses.

 Students learn how to market to the Event Target Audience; anticipate client needs; and understand the event business and its unique value position and differentiation.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Theory and techniques of professional catering and event planning with hands-on activities involved with the planning, organizing, and implementation of special catered events.
 Student’s hands-on experience will include Service, Production and Management roles.

-Principles and methods of producing and serving quality food in restaurants.
+Principles and methods of producing and serving quality food in restaurants, hotel venues and events.

 Exploration of security issues, concerns and practices affecting hospitality properties.
 Covers the physical security of the property asset protection, guest protection, security equipment, emergency management and procedures, and OSHA requirements.